velo-vanier/documentation/README.md

 You will also need to install [awscli](https://docs.aws.amazon.com/cli/latest/userguide/installing.html)

 - VV-UI
-The UI is build locally and deployed to an S3 bucket.
+The UI is built locally and deployed to an S3 bucket.
 To deploy changes make sure you're in your local directory on the correct branch with the changes you want to deploy.